AbdelrhmanBassiouny/unity_simulation_server/Readme.md

 Now using the second terminal, you can control the ROV and see all the changes in real time, enjoy!

+If you wnat ti test cisualization package inside unity just choose this topic 'camera1/image/compressed' from the topics seen in the visualization package menue next tp ROS_TCP_ENDPOINT in upper left corner of scene view.

 Find below video showing results using keyboard teleoperation and publishing images and showing them on Rviz